truhanen/serobot/README.md

 ## Platform setup

-Below are listed some step-by-step instructions for setting up a functional platform with a Ubuntu PC & wifi.
+Below are listed the step-by-step instructions for setting up a functional platform with a Ubuntu PC & wifi.

 ### SD card setup